Mapping dynamical systems into chemical reactions: Introduction

-Any given dynamical system can always be mapped to a chemical one via a suitable state-dependent change of time~\cite{Time_change1,Time_change2}; we call the underlying chemical map the \emph{time-change map}.
-Under this map, all positive solutions of the underlying dynamical system are preserved; however, this comes at a cost.
-Firstly, since time is re-normalized in a state-dependent manner, temporal properties, such as periods of oscillations, are changed.
-Such distortions can limit usefulness of the time-change map for experimental implementations, since time-scales at which dynamical phenomena occur are often of great importance.
-Secondly, the right-hand side of chemical systems obtained via this map is in general of significantly higher polynomial degree than the original dynamical systems, and this increase in degree scales with the number of equations.
-The higher-degree terms in the resulting chemical systems are experimentally more costly to implement~\cite{Me6,DNA}.
+Any given polynomial DS can always be mapped to a CDS via a suitable state-dependent rescaling of time~\cite{Time_change1,Time_change2}; we call the underlying chemical map the \emph{time-warp map}.
+Under this map, all positive solutions of the underlying DS are preserved; however, this comes at a cost.
+Firstly, since time is re-scaled, temporal properties, such as periods of oscillations, are in general significantly changed.
+Secondly, the right-hand side of the CDSs obtained via this map is of higher degree compared to the original DSs, and this increase in degree scales with the number of equations.
+Mathematically, these two properties may be undesirable if one wants to design lower-degree or less time-distorted CDSs.
+Experimentally, the time-warp map can have limited applicability, because time-scales at which dynamical phenomena occur are often of great importance, and this map distorts them.
+Furthermore, the significantly higher-degree terms in the resulting CDSs are experimentally more costly to implement~\cite{Me6,DNA}.

-Another map put forward for achieving chemical systems is the \emph{$\mathbf{x}$-factorable map}~\cite{Samardzija}, which involves multiplying the right-hand side of the differential equations by their respective variables.
-The key advantage of this map is that the resulting chemical systems are of only one degree higher than the original dynamical systems.
-However, there is no rigorous justification of the $\mathbf{x}$-factorable map in the literature; for example, it is not a-priori clear under which conditions this map preserves dynamical features such as limit cycles.
+Another map put forward for designing CDSs is the \emph{$\mathbf{x}$-factorable map}~\cite{Samardzija}, which involves multiplying the right-hand side of the differential equations by their respective dependent variables.
+The key advantage of this map is that the resulting CDSs are of only one degree higher than the original DSs.
+However, despite numerous successful examples~\cite{Samardzija}, to the best of author's knowledge, there are no rigorous results in the literature that systematically characterize how the $\mathbf{x}$-factorable map influences various dynamical features.